Agricultural Economics Major

 View the undergraduate catalog for details about these courses.

-View our undergraduate recruitment brochure as a PDF or in an online viewer format.
+View our undergraduate department brochure as a PDF.

 Concurrent B.S./M.S. in Agricultural Economics